Periodontics and Dental Implants

-Since my earliest days in dental school, I have been fascinated with the concept of replacing teeth.
+"Since my earliest days in dental school, I have been fascinated with the concept of replacing teeth.
 I always wondered why in the world we had to destroy perfectly good teeth by grinding them down in order to replace, or repair, a tooth with a crown or a bridge.
 Or, why we were still being taught how to make and place dentures in peoples mouths, when the treatment was 300 years old.
 Surely, I thought, there had to be a better way.
-It just didn't make sense to me.
+It just didn't make sense to me."Request Appointment

-In 1974, when I started dental school, dental implants were generally not being done.
-I heard stories and rumors that a New York dentist, Leonard Linkow, was experimenting with dental implants, but he was said to be a “mad man.”
-Many also believed that a dental implant could never really replace a tooth and, therefore, Leonard was harshly criticized and nearly run out of the profession, just like Galileo or any of the other great minds of science who dared to challenge the status quo.
+"In 1974, when I started dental school, dental implants were generally not being done," says Dr. Silberg.
+"I heard stories and rumors that a New York dentist, Leonard Linkow, was experimenting with dental implants, but he was said to be a 'mad man.'
+Many also believed that a dental implant could never really replace a tooth and, therefore, Linkow was harshly criticized and nearly run out of the profession, just like Galileo or any of the other great minds of science who dared to challenge the status quo.

-Upon graduation from the University of Pittsburgh Dental School, I turned down an oral surgery program in 1978 and instead,I accepted an advanced specialty training program in Periodontics at the University of Pennsylvania.
+Upon graduation from the University of Pittsburgh Dental School in 1978, I turned down an oral surgery program and instead accepted an advanced specialty training program in Periodontics at the University of Pennsylvania.
 I wanted to be able to save teeth instead of removing them.

-When I'm not practicing dental implant dentistry I share my experience and insight with fellow dentists.
-I have always loved to teach and share knowledge with my fellow dentists, which is why I formed the Discovery Study Club in 1994.
-The Discovery Study Club is part of an international network of Seattle Study Clubs for dentists and dental specialists.
-As the founder and director of the Discovery Study Club, my mission is to promote continuing education and training for member dentists and their staffs by giving us a forum to work together, share knowledge, study and learn new technology and better ways of planning our treatments, for the benefit of our patients.
-The most rewarding aspect of directing a club like this is that I get to work and study with fellow doctors who all share common values of commitment, excellence and integrity.
+"When I'm not practicing, I share my experience and insight with fellow dentists.
+I have always loved to teach and share knowledge, which is why I formed the Discovery Study Club in 1994.
+The Discovery Study Club is part of an international network of study clubs for dentists and other dental specialists.
+As the founder and director of the Discovery Study Club, my mission is to promote continuing education and training for member dentists, and their teams, to give us a forum to work together, share knowledge, study, learn new technology, and gain information for better ways of planning treatments for our patients.
+The most rewarding aspect of directing a club like this is that I get to work and study with fellow doctors who all share common values of commitment, excellence, and integrity."

-Read the Article: Dr. Mark Silberg, a member of the Global Dentist Panel, is interviewed by Apex magazine.
+Dr. Mark Silberg, a member of the Global Dentist Panel, has been interviewed by Apex magazine.Read the Article

-VALUOCITY: A Fable for Dentists
+Valuocity: A Fable For Dentists

-The recession has directly impacted Carls practice.
+The recession has directly impacted Carl's practice.
 His revenues are down 20 percent, new patients are decreasing, receivables are growing like a weed, his staff is unresponsive to the situation and his personal life is beginning to unravel.
 Carl feels helpless to turn his situation around.

 It is only in the chance meeting with Dr. Sidney Kaprov on the San Antonio River Walk during the annual ADA Convention that Carl is introduced to concepts that will ultimately lead him to understand that the practice he has worked so hard to build is no longer equipped to work in the new economy.

-When Carl visits Sidney at his ranch in northern New Mexico, during a highly engaging two and a half days of one-on-one interactions, Carl learns the distinctions that will allow him to reformulate his practice, enabling him to be highly successful and satisfied now and well into the future.
+Carl visits Sidney at his ranch in northern New Mexico, and during a highly engaging two and a half days of one-on-one interactions, Carl learns the distinctions that will allow him to reformulate his practice, enabling him to be highly successful and satisfied now and well into the future.